Eduap-com/WordMat/How to build WordMat.md

 WordMatWinMac.dotm is basically a copy of WordMat.dotm.
 Any changes in the code between Windows and Mac are handles within the VBA code using compiler constants.
 However there are a couple of caveats:
 - Keyboard shortcuts will not work from Windows to Mac
-- special characters will mess up in the code, menus etc This second problem was resolved at some point by Microsoft or Apple, but has been reintroduced since version v.1.19.
+- Special characters will mess up in the code, menus etc This second problem was resolved at some point by Microsoft or Apple, but has been reintroduced since version v.1.19.

-To avoid this follow this procedure:
+To avoid this, follow this procedure:
 1. On Windows: Copy WordMat.dotm and rename to WordMatWinMac.dotm
 2. On Windows: Run the macro *'ReplaceToNonUnicode'* (Press Alt+F8) *This macro will only run if you have set Word to trust the VBA project object model* *Files | Settings | Trust Center | Trust Center Settings | Macro Settings | Trust access to the VBA project object model * (The macro replaces special charcters by other text sequences like *ae* for æ)
 3. Open WordMatWinMac.dotm on Mac by first opening Word and then choosing the file.
 (Do not open by clicking the file in Finder)